elsawy269/ms-task_managment/README.md

 This project will run on **NodeJs** using **MongoDB** as a database.
 I maintained the code structure easily as any beginner can also adopt the flow and start building an API.

 ## Note
-Simplified architecture by using SOA and following Assignment_NodeJS, avoiding complexity I can work with other architectures
+Simplified architecture by using SOA and following Assignment_NodeJS, avoiding complexity, but I can work with other architectures

 I  had strong experience with NestJS with Clean Architecture, TypeScript, and CQRS